LGBTQ sex education: Teachers

 Teachers have been identified as a hindrance to LGBTQ sex education in some studies.
-Teachers always have their own opinions about homosexuality, and, according to these studies, if teachers have negative views toward LGBTQ individuals this can come through in their teaching—causing LGBTQ students to feel unaccepted and unsafe.
-According to Ellis and High (2004), when LGBT students receive information about LGBTQ sexuality with negative undertones they are left feeling significantly worse and more unsafe than if homosexuality were left out of the curriculum.
+Teachers always have their own opinions about homosexuality, and, according to these studies, if teachers have negative views toward LGBTQ individuals, this can come through in their teaching—causing LGBTQ students to feel unaccepted and unsafe.
+A 2024 survey found that schools often contain harmful language and environments for LGBTQ students, often produced by teachers.
+According to Ellis and High (2004), when LGBT students receive information about LGBTQ sexuality with negative undertones, they are left feeling significantly worse and more unsafe than if homosexuality were left out of the curriculum.
 Researchers have documented multiple self-proclaimed "LGBTQ-friendly" teachers whose classrooms actually foster prejudiced lessons.
 Such teachers are also highly likely to ignore instances of homophobic bullying directed at LGBTQ youth within their classes.
-Burston and Hart (2001) reported that teachers sometimes believe that they should not take a side on the issue of homosexuality, and therefore should not interfere when homophobia occurs in the classroom.
+Burston and Hart (2001) reported that teachers sometimes believe that they should not take a side on the issue of homosexuality and therefore should not interfere when homophobia occurs in the classroom.
 According to Formby (2011), even phrasing that subtly casts homosexuality in a negative light can have a detrimental effect on LGBTQ students' experience of sex education.

 There have also been issues around teachers feeling free to teach sex education that equally emphasizes both heterosexual and homosexual health information.
 Deana Morrow's study (1993) reported that some teachers said they were afraid they might be fired if they discussed LGBTQ issues.
 This fear is linked to the historical misconnection of homosexuality to molestation in the United States; this supposedly natural linkage has been debunked multiple times.
 Regardless, straight and LGBT teachers alike still experience allegations of molestation when they engage in discussions surrounding sexuality, particularly those discussions that are LGBT related.
 Teachers can also feel hindered because the school environment is inhospitable to homosexuality; in Burston and Hart's 2001 study, some even said that they were under the impression that the school would not allow them to teach LGBTQ sex education.

 Classmates can also be non-receptive toward LGBTQ issues in current sex education courses, and students are often hesitant to talk about homosexuality, according to Buston and Hart (2001).